wso2/docs-is/en/docs/deploy/change-the-hostname.md

         password = "password"
         ```

-5. Verfiy the hostname change by attempting to log in to the dashboard,
+5. Verfiy the hostname change by attempting to log in to My Account,
     getting a token from any grant type, etc.

 6. If you are trying this out on your local machine, open the `etc/hosts/`